mikehuntemann/9x16/03-network-attached-media/network-session.md

 "shows that give us something to talk about"
 "videos are a shared experience" > tv shows

-shared videos are watched 40% longer, live videos with friends result in longer watch times, "communal watching" amplifies the experience of watching resulting in more emotional responses

 videos build around a group of common interest > fanbase of HBO series

-> "the experience of watching a video on facebook should be inextricable  from sharing or discussing it" > live video with streams of comments, seamless integration of chatting with friends (you can also invite) and discuss further in messenger, public conversation or private, with friends

-> "ultimately, our goal is to make the video experience on facebook more social and to build more intention and habit around video" what does it mean for publishers and creators with facebook audiences? community will be the core of video that it affects the content in itself. new content formats and best practices are emerging in this world of community-driven video

 https://www.youtube.com/watch?v=fb6QfpIsXJc